 4. Bob’s Red Mill – Good For Weigh Gain

 Bob’s Red Mill is a popular staple in any American home.
 It contains 2o grams of protein and 140 calories.
 This single-ingredient blend contains no additives.
-It simply boasts the full benefits of hemp protein on its own.
+It simply boasts the full benefits on its own.
 However, it does contain a lower protein dose per serving at only 14 grams compared to other powders.

 Here’s why you’ll like it:

 Summary: Compared to other brands, Bob’s Red Mill product is simply what you would call an average lean hemp protein powder.
-It performs well enough and tastes what you would expect hemp protein powders to taste like.
+It performs well enough and tastes what you would expect powders to taste like.
 However, the lackluster protein content and lack of other unique nutritional benefits make it reliable, yet bland.
 Check price below, so.

 5. Manitoba Harvest Hemp Organic